• Search

 • Save

 Everyone has their unique genre of films – childhood films.
 Movies you watched long ago don’t matter if they were bad or good.
 These films give you impressions, and you will always love them.
+I still remember how a friend brought me a disc with The Blue Lagoon (1980).
+She said that now the love of her life must be blond with blue eyes!

 This film was a revelation for a teenager, and after 25 years, I want to share The Blue Lagoon movie review with you.